 It can’t be said enough, people love free stuff.
 Rewarding customers for being repeat customers is a great way to retain them and also attract new people.
 After all, if your patrons are happy, they will tell others.
 Be it on Yelp, Google, Facebook, or any other review site, word of mouth is essential to a café’s success.

 And during this time of pandemic, when money is so tight for some, offering discounts and freebies by way of a loyalty reward program can truly be a win-win situation.

 10. Invest in Getting Found on Google

 This means putting some time and energy into a more robust SEO strategy.
 People tend to go to Google first.
 When searching for anything, this is the case, and cafes and restaurants are no exception.
 You may want to perform your own search and see where you come up on Google.
 This can help reveal what you might need to do moving forward to market your site to Google more effectively.

 Make sure too that it’s not just your content that is keyword optimized, photos need to be optimized for SEO as well.
 Photos of food and drink should be tagged and titled with the appropriate keywords.
 You might also spend some time optimizing Facebook and Instagram posts with relevant keywords.

 Yes, this may require a bit more work on your end, but if you want your café to succeed, keyword marketing strategies are essential.

-Food and Beverage Templates for Your Business
+Food and Beverage Templates for Your Cafe